kamranbekirovyz/logarte/README.md

 ### Open the console

-The `Logarte` console can be opened by two methods: clikcing the entry rocket button or using `LogarteMagicalTap` which opens the console when tapped 10 times.
+The `Logarte` console can be opened by two methods: clicking the entry rocket button or using `LogarteMagicalTap` which opens the console when tapped 10 times.

 #### Rocket Entry Button